butrejp/butrelinux/README.md

 ```bash
 mkdir -p ~/.config && cp -r /etc/skel/.config/* ~/.config/
 ```
+or don't, I'm not your mom.  make whatever config you want
 ## verification

 these images are signed with sigstore's cosign. you can verify the signature by downloading the cosign.pub file from this repo and running the following command: